surajrajagopal/go-concepts/README.md

 8. Array - An array is a collection of similar datatype with fixed-size, stored in a continuous memory block in a specific order..

 9. Slice - A slice in Go is a flexible, dynamic view of an underlying array.
 Unlike arrays, slices don’t own data but act as references to an array.
 The size of a slice can grow or shrink as needed.
-Internally, a slice is managed using a slice header that stores:

          Internally a slice is represented by three things :